-The net proceeds of minerals tax is annually determined by the Department, and is based on the actual production of minerals from all operating mines, oil and gas wells, as well as geothermal operations in Nevada.
+The net proceeds of minerals tax is annually determined by the Department and is based on the actual production of minerals from all operating mines, oil and gas wells, and geothermal operations in Nevada.

-The Department determines the net proceeds of minerals tax due based on the information filed by the taxpayer, as well as from available data, evidence and reports.
+The Department determines the net proceeds of minerals tax due based on the information filed by the taxpayer, as well as from available data, evidence, and reports.
 The net proceeds are determined by subtracting from the gross yield certain deductions for costs incurred during the calendar year immediately preceding the reporting year.
-Costs available for deduction may be ascertained from Nevada Revised Statutes (NRS) 362.120 and Nevada Administrative Code (NAC) 362.030 through 362.070.
+Costs available for deduction may be ascertained from NRS 362.120 and NAC 362.030 through 362.070.
 Royalties paid by operators are reported as net proceeds, as no costs are allowed to be deducted from the gross royalty.
 The Department certifies most net proceeds no later than April 20th for production occurring in the previous year, although under certain circumstances, some certifications are not issued until April 30th.
-Taxes must be paid on or before May 10th of the year in which the certificate is received.
-(NRS 362.130).
+Taxes must be paid on or before May 10th of the year in which the certificate is received (NRS 362.130).

-The tax rate applied to the net proceeds is based on a sliding scale between 2% and 5%, depending on the ratio of net proceeds to gross proceeds.
-(NRS 362.140).
-Of the total tax rate, the local portion of the overall tax liability is based on the local rate where the mine is located, and the balance, up to the constitutional limit of five percent, is the state portion of the tax.
+The tax rate applied to the net proceeds is based on a sliding scale between 2% and 5%, depending on the ratio of net proceeds to gross proceeds (NRS 362.140).
+Of the total tax rate, the local portion of the overall tax liability is based on the local rate where the mine is located and the balance, up to the constitutional limit of five percent, is the state portion of the tax.
 For example, if a company generates \$1,000,000 in net proceeds, out of a total of \$2,000,000 gross yield, then, according to the statutes, the ratio of net proceeds to gross proceeds is 50%, and the rate of tax would be 5%.
 If the local tax rate where the mine is located is .0364, then the balance after subtraction from 5% would be the state portion of the tax, or .0136.

-During a special session in 2008, the Legislature amended the billing and collection statutes related to the Net Proceeds of Minerals tax.
-SB 2 (2008 special session) amends NRS 362.110 by establishing a prepayment system.
-The pre-payment system, however, was terminated on June 30, 2016.
-Payment of the net proceeds tax will revert back to the historical billing and collection system.
-Under the pre-payment system, operators were required to pay the net proceeds tax on behalf of royalty recipients.
-With the sunset of the pre-payment system, royalty recipients will once again be required to report and pay tax on royalties.
+During a special session in 2020, the Legislature amended the billing and collection statutes related to the Net Proceeds of Minerals tax.
+SB 3 (2020 special session) amended NRS 362.110 by establishing a pre-payment system.
+Under the pre-payment system, operators are required to pay the estimated taxes due to the General Fund of the State of Nevada.
+This prepayment system expired June 30th, 2023.